uga-libraries/format-report/documentation/department_narrative_report_instructions.md

 ### Risk by Collection

 A bar chart with the percentage of each collection's formats at each risk level.

-1. Make a copy of the Collection_Risk_Levels sheet without the Formats column or any risk level not in any collection.
+1. Make a copy of the Collection_Risk_Levels sheet
+2. Delete the Formats column.
-2. Remove the "Collection" column label, and the percent from the risk column labels.
+3. Remove the "Collection" column label, and the percent ("_%") from the risk column labels.
-3. Sort each risk column Largest to Smallest, starting with Low risk and working up to No Match, so the collections are in order from most to least risk.
+4. Sort each risk column Largest to Smallest, starting with Low risk and working up to No Match, so the collections are in order from most to least risk.
-4. Highlight the collection column, four risk level column labels and data rows.
+5. Highlight the collection column, four risk level column labels and data rows.
-5. Insert a 100% stacked column chart.
+6. Insert a 100% stacked column chart.
-6. Change the chart title to "Risk by Collection"
+7. Change the chart title to "Risk by Collection"
-7. Delete the collection ids if there are too many for all bars to be labeled.
+8. Delete the collection ids if there are too many for all bars to be labeled.

 ### AIP Format Variation

 A histogram with the number of AIPs with the same number of formats.

 1. From AIP_Risk_Data, copy the AIP, Format_Name, and Format_Version columns.
 2. Remove duplicates across all three columns.
-4. Insert a pivot table with AIP as ROWS and Count of AIP as VALUES.
+3. Insert a pivot table with AIP as ROWS and Count of AIP as VALUES.
-5. Copy the pivot table and paste the values to be able to use as input for the histogram.
+4. Copy the pivot table and paste the values to be able to use as input for the histogram.
-6. Rename Row Labels to AIP ID and Count of AIP to Number of Formats.
-7. Sort Number of Formats, smallest to largest.
-8. Highlight the AIP ID and Number of Formats column labels and data rows.
+5. Highlight the AIP ID and Number of Formats column labels and data rows.
-9. Insert a histogram (under Statistics Chart)
+6. Insert a histogram (under Statistics Chart).
-10. Change the bin size
+7. Change the bin size.
-    1. Click on the chart and then the Plus to get “Chart Elements”
+    1. Click on the chart and then the Plus to get “Chart Elements”.
-    2. Mouse over Axes to make the arrow appear, click on it, and then click More Axis Options
+    2. Mouse over Axes to make the arrow appear, click on it, and then click More Axis Options.
-    3. Click on the bar chart icon and click Axis Options to get the Bins list
+    3. Click on the bar chart icon and click Axis Options to get the Bins list.
-    4. Select a Bin width of a small number (1-3)
+    4. Select a Bin width of a small number (1-3).
-11. Also in the Chart Elements, check data labels to get counts per bin.
+8. Also in the Chart Elements, check data labels to get counts per bin.
-12. Change the chart title to "Number of formats in an AIP"
+9. Change the chart title to "Number of formats in an AIP"

 If there is too little variation for the histogram to make sense (e.g., the 1 format column is so big that no others are visible),